U-K-L/3D-Vision-Cone/README.md

 # Obstructed View
 To find if an object is behind another, it uses the bounds of the collider, at each edge of the bounds it casts a ray from the origin, to the end of the cone.
 If an object is found it is added to a list of objects detected.

+# Accuracy, Performance, Errors:
+This method aims to reduce the amount of raycasts to as little as possible.
+Due to this, it has less accuracy than mesh based or raycast methods, but performs faster.
+In particular, very large objects that only partially touch the cone will have less accuracy.